-Join Daniel Brigham for an in-depth discussion in this video Prototyping an animated-content slide, part of Instructional Design Essentials: Storyboarding.
+Join Daniel Brigham for an in-depth discussion in this video Prototyping an animated-content slide, part of Instructional Design: Storyboarding.

 Now let's prototype something a bit more complicated, a slide with voice-over and animations.
 Animations, especially when used in conjunction with voice-over, can really enliven on-screen text, and encourage your learner to pay attention.
 So, here's the content we have for our second slide of our sample project, which compares traditional instruction with scenario-based instruction.
 I'm going to set this content as voice-over narration.
 For one thing I want to use fade on animations when the examples of traditional and scenario based instruction are given.